Agnes of Rome: Veneration

 Agnes is remembered in the Anglican Communion with a Lesser Festival on 21 January.

+St Agnes is venerated as a saint in the Catholic Church, Oriental Orthodox Church and the Eastern Orthodox Church, as well as the Anglican Communion and Lutheran Churches.

 Patronage

 Because of the legend around her martyrdom, Saint Agnes is patron saint of those seeking chastity and purity.
 She is also the patron saint of young girls and girl scouts.
 Folk custom called for them to practise rituals on Saint Agnes' Eve (20–21 January) with a view to discovering their future husbands.
-This superstition has been immortalised in John Keats's poem, The Eve of Saint Agnes.
+This superstition has been immortalised in John Keats's poem The Eve of Saint Agnes.

 Iconography

 Since the Middle Ages, Saint Agnes has traditionally been depicted as a young girl with her long hair down, with a lamb, the symbol of both her virginal innocence and her name, and a sword (together with the palm branch an attribute of her martyrdom).
-The lamb, which is agnus in the Latin language, is also the linguistic link to the traditional blessing of lambs referred to below.
+The lamb, which is agnus in the Latin language, is also the linguistic link to the traditional blessing of lambs.
+Saint Agnes has been depicted with a lamb since the 4th century.

 Blessing of the lambs

-On the feast of Saint Agnes two lambs are traditionally brought from the Trappist abbey of Tre Fontane in Rome in order to be blessed by the Pope.
-In summer the lambs are shorn, and the wool is used to weave the pallia which the Pope gives on the feast of Saint Peter and Paul to the newly appointed metropolitan archbishops as a sign of his jurisdiction and their union with the pope.
+On the feast of Saint Agnes, two lambs are traditionally brought from the Trappist abbey of Tre Fontane in Rome to be blessed by the Pope.
+In summer, the lambs are shorn, and the wool is used to weave the pallia, which the Pope gives on the feast of Saint Peter and Paul to the newly appointed metropolitan archbishops as a sign of his jurisdiction and their union with the pope.
 This tradition of the blessing of the lambs has been known since the 16th century.